LauraJones929/portfolio-P4/README.md

 1. As a first time visitor, I want to understand what the site's purpose is so that I know whether or not I want to explore further.

+2. As a first time visitor, I want to know as much information as possible about the memberships so I know which is right for me.

-2. As a first time visitor, I want to be able to easily register so I can access the rest of the site.
+3. As a first time visitor, I want to be able to easily register so I can keep track of memberships that I have purchased.

+4. As a first time visitor, I would like to be able to contact the owner easily if I have any queries.

 **Returning Visitor Goals**

-3. As a returning user, I want to upload my favourite recipes and store them so they are easily accessible for another time.
+5. As a returning user, I want to be able to purchase my chosen membership/s with just a few clicks.

-4. As a returning user, I want to manage my recipes by creating, updating and deleting them when necessary.
+6. As a returning user, I want to be able to log into my account easily to view and manage my membership/s.

 **Frequent Visitor Goals**

-5. As a frequent user, I want to be able to follow the company's social media platforms so that I can follow them and share my own recipes with them.
+7. As a frequent user, I want to be able to follow the company's social media platforms so that I can follow them and share my fitness journey, as well as keeping up-to-date with any new activities or offers.

-6. As a frequent user, I want to be able to store a large variety of recipes in separate categories, in an organised manner, that are easy to locate when I need them.
+8. As a frequent user, I want to be able to access and manage my profile and memberships.

 **Site Owner Goals**